Key Largo - FKNMS Permitting Lionfish Workshops

 Workshops are routinely scheduled in the Florida Keys, and we travel often to Miami, Palm Beach, Fort Lauderdale, and more.
 If you would like to be put on an email list and recieve notifications when workshops are scheduled, join the Future Workshop Waiting List here.

-Funded by a grant through the US Fish and Wildlife Service, Keri Kenning and Lad Akins traveled cities throughout the South East United States to teach lionfish collecting and handling workshops.
+Funded by a grant through the US Fish and Wildlife Service, Keri Kenning and Lad Akins traveled to cities throughout the South East United States to teach lionfish collecting and handling workshops.
 Workshop topics included background of the invasion, lionfish biology, ecological impacts, current research findings, collecting tools and techniques, market development, and ways to get involved.
 Workshops were free of charge and open to the public.
 All divers, fishers, and ocean enthusiasts were encouraged to attend.
-Check back regularly to see new cities added.

 Stay tuned as workshops are added in 2014.